thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_DispersalCoordinator.h.rst.txt

        // across the program.

        NRrand * NR;
-       // Pointer to the habitat map object for getting density values.
+       // Pointer to the landscape object for getting density values.
-       Landscape * habitat_map;
+       Landscape * landscape;
        // Pointer to the generation counter for the simulation double * generation;